dutchiexl/BehatHtmlFormatterPlugin/README.md

 BehatHtmlFormatterPlugin
 ========================

-Suggestions are more than welcome !!!
+Suggestions are more than welcome !

-This is a behat plugin to generate HTML reports
+This is a behat 3 extension to generate HTML reports from your test results.

-Add this to your behat.yml file
+Add this to your behat.yml file:

 <pre>
 formatters:
-    html: true
+    html:
+        output_path: build/html/behat
   extensions:
     emuse\BehatHTMLFormatter\BehatHTMLFormatterExtension:
         name: html
 </pre>

+The *output_path* parameter is relative to %paths.base% and, when omitted, will default to that same path.

 To be done:
 ========================